Court upholds ex-Alabama House speaker’s ethics convictions

 - Shooting killed gamers seeking money for college, family WATCH

+While upholding 11 of the 12 counts against Hubbard, the court scolded legislators for what it described as ambiguities in the state ethics law.

+“We strongly encourage the legislature to consider amending the law to better circumscribe the class of persons defined as principals, and to more clearly explain several of the other 34 definitions embodied in (the ethics law). … The language of Alabama’s ethics law should be clear as to which persons, businesses, and acts fall within its reach,” judges wrote.

-The court reversed one count that Hubbard had a conflict of interest when he voted on a budget bill.
+The court reversed one count: that Hubbard should have known he had a conflict of interest when he voted on a budget bill containing language that could have possibly benefited one of his clients.

 A judge sentenced Hubbard to four years in prison, but he is free on bond as he appeals.